allograph/allograph/README.md

 Tables in your database can be modified using the migration system, which harnesses the power of Knex.js.
 To generate a new migration, use 'allo create:migration <name>' in your command line.
 The name you provide along with a timestamp will be used to name your migration file, which can be found in the /migrations folder.
 You also have the option of customizing the migration to be for creating a new table with 'allo create:migration <name> -c <tableName>'.
 After you're happy with the migration file, you can run 'allo migrate' to persist your change to the database.
 The migration can be rolled back with 'allo migrate:rollback'.
 See the section for Command Line Tools below for more information on using Allograph's CLI, and see the [Knex.js API](http://knexjs.org/#Migrations-CLI) for more information on using knex migrations.

+If you need to customize the relations that are automatically detected based on the database schema, you can do so by adding a JSON object to the relations.json file.
+You cn specify the style as 'supplement' or 'override'.
+Choosing supplement will add the specified relationship in addition to relationships identified from the db schema.
+Choosing override will use the specified relationship in place of any relationships identified from the db schema for that class.

+Example:
+{"relations": {
+  "comments": {               # comments should be name of model or table
+    "style": "supplement",
+    "relationships": {
+       "has_one": "tag"       # has_ons or has_many; tag should model
+     }
+    }
+  }
+}

 ## Benefits

 ### Relation Detection